Water for Victoria

 The Strategy aims to maintain or improve the condition of our waterways so they can support environmental, social, cultural and economic values that are important to communities.
 It provides direction for regional decision-making, investment and management issues for waterways, as well as the roles and responsibilities of management agencies.

 Aspirational targets are included in the strategy for long-term resource condition outcomes (to be achieved in 8+ years) and management outcomes (to be achieved in 1–8 years).
-Progress against these targets will be publicly reported by DELWP.
+Progress against these targets can be read in this document (PDF, 346.2 KB).

 The development of this strategy has involved several stages and a strong program of stakeholder consultation.